The Irrational Grip of Jealousy

 For some reason, once I begin to focus on an issue, in this case, overcoming jealousy; once I begin to shine my light, my awareness on it, it already begins to shift, to be healed

 Our internal wounds simply await our notice, our acknowledgment, our acceptance and our compassion, whether you’re working on overcoming jealousy or some other wound.
 Most likely, these same wounds were caused by the opposite experience; going unnoticed, being ignored, unacknowledged, unaccepted, without compassion.
 So, when I write about my trials and tribulations, I’m not writing about them to request sympathy or pity or even understanding.
 I am writing to offer solace, compassion and navigation tools for those who may suffer similar pangs.

-Whenever we set the intention to heal whatever uncomfortable thing we are bumping into (such as overcoming feelings of jealousy), it becomes a plea to the universe, to a higher power (or to whatever you believe in), to bring you help
+Whenever we set the intention to heal whatever uncomfortable thing we are bumping into (such as overcoming feelings of jealousy), it becomes a plea to the universe, to a higher power (or to whatever you believe in), to bring you help.

-All of our prayers to the Divine are heard and answered, whether we realize it or not.
+Whether we realize it or not.
 By making this plea, we invite and expect support to help us resolve something.
 It is possible to do this consciously or unconsciously, either way works.
 As I have progressed on my life path, I have opted to consciously request help more often.
 The amount of help available to us is limitless, which means there is no penalty for asking for help and there is no limit as to how many times we ask for help.

 It’s what I do; I bump into something, it’s uncomfortable, I might reject it for a minute or two or three, then I accept that it has arrived and deserves some of my attention.
 I quiet myself; I breathe into my thoughts about it, I breathe out what I’m feeling mixed with some light and then I usually receive some sort of insight, experience some sort of aha moment, come away with some sense of understanding that I hadn’t had before.
 And I realize, I’ve just processed through (yet) another deeper layer of a lifelong problem.